 Pomegranates possess strong antioxidant and antiseptic properties, used by herbalists for millennia to treat a wide variety of health conditions.
 The most popular medicinal applications of pomegranate are:

-Additional medicinal uses of pomegranate include preventing an treating diabetes, as well as infections such as herpes simplex, flu, and gum disease.
+Additional medicinal uses of pomegranate include preventing and treating diabetes, as well as infections such as herpes simplex, flu, and gum disease.

 How It Works

 Pomegranate's strong antioxidant and antiseptic properties are due to the combined action of tannins, flavonoids, and alkaloids.
 Together, these compounds work to protect cells from oxidative damage.
-The tannins in pomegranate not only help stop diarrhea and alleviate hemorrhoids, but also also inhibit the replication of herpes simplex virus.
+The tannins in pomegranate not only help stop diarrhea and alleviate hemorrhoids, but also also inhibit the replication of herpes simplex and other virus transmitted by vectors.2,3

 Pelletierine alkaloids found in pomegranate bark are responsible for its antiseptic qualities.